 The Best Flea Treatment for Cats

-Our favorite spot-on, Frontline Plus for Cats, uses an insecticide and insect growth regulator to kill and repel any kind of pest your cat could encounter.
+Our favorite spot-on, Frontline Plus for Cats ($32 for three treatments), uses an insecticide and insect growth regulator to kill and repel any kind of pest your cat could encounter.
 That means all stages of fleas, ticks, and chewing lice.
 Better yet, Frontline’s long snap-off applicator is the easiest to apply.
 Like all spot-on treatments, the medicine is applied to a small area at the base of your cat’s neck, so they can’t lick it off.
 You’ll administer the medicine once a month, but it starts killing fleas in as little as 12 hours.

 How We Found the Best Cat Flea Treatment

 We compiled a list of every over-the-counter cat flea medication we could find on 1800PetMeds, Petco, PetSmart, Amazon, and manufacturer websites.
 We ended up with 75 collars, shampoos, spot-ons, sprays, and tablets.

 With so many options to choose from, we focused our attention to the options that would be easiest to apply: tablets, spot-ons, and collars.
 The other two, shampoos and sprays, aren’t practical for most cat owners.
 If your cat avoids getting wet at all costs, he’s definitely not going to tolerate a full-body chemical bath.

 From there, we dug into the research and talked to veterinary and insect experts to determine which medications could wipe out a flea problem without any side effects.

 First we learned not all flea medicines work the same way.